Vytautas Magnus University: Re-establishment of University

-The act of re-establishing Vytautas Magnus University was proclaimed April 28, 1989.
-The Supreme Soviet of Lithuania passed the law re-establishing the university on July 4, 1989, while the Council of Ministers registered the temporary Statute for the university's period of re-establishment on July 22.
-The first academic year began in the university's re-established Faculties of Economics, Humanities and Sciences September 1, 1989.
+The government passed the law on re-establishing the Vytautas Magnus University on 4 July 1989 and the cabinet registered the temporary Statute later that month.
+The first academic year began in the university's re-established Faculties of Economics, Humanities and Sciences on 1 September 1989.

 The re-established university was the second in then Soviet-occupied Lithuania, and the first school of higher education that was independent of governmental institutions.
 The most important principle in the university's activity became academic freedom, while its main purpose was to prepare graduates with a broad humanistic orientation for Lithuania's needs in research, culture, education and economy.

 A common program of study in humanities and general education for the first two years of study for all students appeared in 1990.
 Its aim was to develop well-rounded individuals who were free and creative.

 In 1991 the university was the first in Lithuania to establish in a system of study based on several levels, the completion of which resulted in the granting of Bachelor's or Master's degrees, as well as Doctoral degrees.
 The feature of this university still remains exceptional in Lithuania today: this is a liberal policy for studies, according to which students are admitted not into specific specializations but into fields of study.

 The students themselves put together their plan of study and make a final choice of their program after the first two years of study.
 Particular attention is given to foreign languages and computer skills, making this university different from other schools of higher education in the country.

 During the university's first decade the number of students and teachers grew more than twenty times.
 It has become the center for academic work in the Humanities and Social Sciences, Theology and Fine Arts, Political Sciences and Law in Kaunas.
 Modern programs have been expanding in Informatics, Environmental Sciences, Biology, Mathematics and Physics.

 Master's and Doctoral studies became a priority at the university and demanded a pedagogical staff with high qualifications.
 Therefore, the university invited to its classrooms and laboratories the most celebrated of scholars from Lithuania's research institutes, creating in 1993 the first Research and Study Association in Lithuania.
 Ten Lithuanian research institutes formed this association together with the university: the Institutes for Lithuanian History, Lithuanian Language, Lithuanian Literature and Folklore, Lithuanian Philosophy and Sociology, biochemistry, Mathematics and Informatics, Semiconductor Physics, Psychophysiology and Rehabilitation, Architecture and Civil Engineering, and Lithuanian Forestry.

 The university has the right to grant doctoral degrees in nineteen scholarly fields and their branches and the Doctor Habilitus in eight fields.
 The pedagogical titles of professor and associate professor may be granted in the fields of Humanities, Social Sciences, Physics and Biomedicine.

 Structure

-There are 13 academic divisions (of them 10 faculties):
+The university has the following subdivisions: